-This time-out occurs if there is a connection to the server, but data is no longer coming in via the 3G network.
-This time is configurable between 1 and 10800 minutes (7 days).
-If the value 0 is entered, this time-out is not active.
+This time-out occurs if there is a connection to the server, but data is no longer coming in via the 4G network.

+- Time configurable between 1 and 10800 minutes (7 days). - If the value 0 is entered, this time-out is not active.